University of Limerick Vikings: Late 2000s to 2010

-2009

-The 2009 season saw the Vikings return the core of their team from 2008, but lost linemen Jim Davis and Kieran Coen to the Valencia Firebats of the Spanish League.

-The Vikings once again relied upon power running and a tough, fast defence to make the playoffs for the fourth year in a row, but they once again fell to the Dublin Rebels, this time 12–7 at home.

-The Vikings finished as the number two seed for the third year in a row, and met the physical Carrickfergus Knights at home in the semi-finals, where they welcomed back Davis and Coen, who had helped lead Valencia to victory in the Spanish Bowl.
+In 2009, the UL Vikings finished as the number two seed for the third year in a row.
+They met the Carrickfergus Knights at home in the semi-finals.
 Leading 20–0 at half time, the game was abandoned shortly after the break when a Knights player was seriously injured, and the Vikings advanced to their fourth Shamrock Bowl in a row.
 The Vikings met the Dublin Rebels in Belfast for Shamrock Bowl XXIII.
-In a close, physical game, the score was tied at 6–6 after four-quarters, which meant the Shamrock Bowl would go into overtime for the first time in the game's history.
+The score was tied at 6–6 after four-quarters, which meant the Shamrock Bowl would go into overtime for the first time in the game's history.
+In overtime, UL's kicker successfully converted a field goal and the Vikings claimed their third Shamrock Bowl in three years.

-The Rebels won the toss and elected to receive the ball, but two plays into the extra period, Rebels' QB Andy Dennehy was intercepted by Vikings' CB JP Nerbun to set up a game winning 30-yard field goal attempt.
-UL kicker Daniel Smith converted it successfully and the Vikings claimed their third Shamrock Bowl in three years.

-2010

-The Vikings continued the success of recent years by reaching the playoffs for the fifth successive year.
-Helped by the addition of rookies Shane Gleeson at centre and Sean Sheehy at corner back, the team was once again led by a strong running game and a physical defence on their way to a 6–1–1 record.
-Their only defeat once again came at the hands of perennial championship rivals, the Dublin Rebels.
+In 2010, the Vikings reached the playoffs for a fifth successive year.
+Their only defeat once again came at the hands of the Dublin Rebels.
 In June 2010, the Vikings won their first international title, by winning the second EFAF Atlantic Cup, held in Dublin.
-This win, along with their consistent domestic success, elevated the Vikings into the EFAF Top 20 rankings for the first time in the team's history, debuting at No. 19.

-The Vikings success in the Atlantic Cup resulted in them being named the IFAF Team of the Month for June 2010 – the first Irish team ever to win this award.

-The Vikings proceeded to their fifth Shamrock Bowl in five years by beating the Carrickfergus Knights 20–0 in their Shamrock Bowl semi-final.

-The Vikings failed to make it four Shamrock Bowl victories in a row as they lost in the Shamrock Bowl to the No. 1 seed Dublin Rebels, 15–0.
+This win, along with their domestic performances, elevated the Vikings into the EFAF Top 20 rankings for the first time in the team's history, debuting at No. 19.
+The Vikings success in the Atlantic Cup resulted in them being named the IFAF "Team of the Month" for June 2010 – the first Irish team to win this award.
+The Vikings proceeded to their fifth Shamrock Bowl in five years by beating the Carrickfergus Knights 20–0 in their 2010 Shamrock Bowl semi-final.
+The Vikings failed to make it four Shamrock Bowl victories in a row as they lost in the Shamrock Bowl to the Dublin Rebels, 15–0.

+2020s

+In 2023, the Vikings recorded a perfect 10-0 season, winning the AFI Division One title and regaining promotion to the Premier Division, beating the Louth Mavericks 6-2.
+In flag, the team reached the final of the Glas Bowl in 2025, losing out to the University of Ulster Elks, before ultimately getting revenge in their next meeting at Intervarsities in 2026, beating the Elks 23-12.